KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting Started.md

 ## How to setup KeyboardKit

-In your keyboard extension, let `KeyboardViewController` inherit `KeyboardInputViewController` instead of `UIInputViewController`.
-This will give it access to a lot of additional functionality, like new lifecycle functions, observable properties like `keyboardContext`, services like `keyboardActionHandler` and much more.
+In your keyboard extension, let `KeyboardViewController` inherit ``KeyboardInputViewController`` instead of `UIInputViewController`.
+This will give it access to a lot of additional functionality, like new lifecycle functions, observable properties like ``KeyboardInputViewController/keyboardContext``, services like ``KeyboardInputViewController/keyboardActionHandler`` and much more.

 The controller will call `viewWillSetupKeyboard` when the keyboard should be created or re-created.
-You can use `setup(with:)` to setup your extension with any `SwiftUI` view:
+You can use ``KeyboardInputViewController/setup(with:)`` to setup your extension with any `SwiftUI` view:

 ```swift
 func viewWillSetupKeyboard() {